 You can use a computer system to manage your investments, which might sound easy, Hogan said.
 “But if you depend on a computer to manage your investing, you won’t give it a second thought, and that’s a bad idea,” he said.
 “You should use your computer to track your investment plan, but never use (it) to determine your plan.”

 8. Get Your Full Employer Match

-Many companies offer some form of a matching contribution, which is one of the biggest advantages of a 401(k), said Catherine Golladay, senior vice president at Schwab.
+Many companies offer some form of a matching contribution, which is one of the biggest advantages of a 401(k), said Catherine Golladay, managing director at Schwab.
 So it’s important to make sure you save enough to get the full 401(k) match.